Last updated on

 Standard German is a mixture of Upper German and Middle German that was created by scholars, poets and philosophers in the 18th and 19th centuries.
 Therefore, some Low German dialects, such as Plattdeutsch, are so different from standard German that many experts believe they should be classified as separate languages.
 In fact, these dialects more closely resemble Old English than standard German.

 This map shows you where different German dialects are spoken.
 Please note that it also includes other continental West-Germanic dialects closely related to German, namely Frisian dialects spoken in the north of the Netherlands, north-western Germany and southern Denmark and Dutch dialects spoken in the Netherlands, Belgium and the westernmost part of Germany.

 Like in most other languages, dialects in many parts of the German speaking world are being gradually replaced by varieties of the standard language.
 Young, educated people no longer use local dialects though they may still have a local accent.
-This is good news to German learners because these local varieties are not too difficult to get used to.
+This is good news for German learners because these local varieties are not too difficult to get used to.
 They differ from standard German only in syntax, phonology and the use of local expressions.

-Video Samples: Can You Understand these Dialects?
+Video Samples: Can You Understand these Dialects from German-Speaking Countries?

 Although your primary focus when learning German will always be on acquiring the standard language, it is useful to be able to understand the most common local colloquial expressions and some dialect-style slang of the region where you live.
 If interested, check out the videos below to hear different dialects spoken in the German-speaking world.
 But, do not get discouraged if you cannot understand them.